griffithlab/civic-panel/docs/CIViC introduction.rst

 The `Clinical Interpretations of Variants in Cancer (CIViC) database <https://civicdb.org/>`_ is an open access, open source, community-driven web resource that captures clinically relevant variants in cancer.
-CIViC is built on evidence statements, whereby each statement summarizes variant actionability described by a publication.
+CIViC is built on evidence statements, whereby each statement summarizes a variant's potential clinical relevance as described by a publication.
 These evidence statements are summarized at the variant level and also at the gene level.
 An example of this hierarchy has been provided: